Dunno if anybody will read this, but I have learned so much about this subject that it seemed like a shame not to write it down.

 11. You Need to Define what success looks like to you

-When an artist has some "buzz” going, you’ll start hearing people say things like “I think they’re gonna make it!
+When an artist has some "buzz” going, you’ll start hearing people say things like “I think they’re gonna make it!”

 I have had some hilarious conversations talking to people about what it means to “make it” in music.
 It means something different to everybody.
 Some people want a pub deal or a record deal.
 Some people are less concerned about being accepted by gatekeepers and just want to financially support themselves solely through music.
 Others have very specific bucket list items, like playing Coachella.
-What is that YOU are trying to accomplish?
+What is it that YOU are trying to accomplish?
 I would encourage you to write down some specific goals for yourself sooner rather than later.

 While you’re at it, write this down too: “COMPARISON IS THE THIEF OF JOY.”